xabbu42/Master/arbeit.md

 principal families are also called essential families [for example
 @artemov2001].

-Given a S4 proof we annotate the formulas $A$ in the proof in the following way:
+Given a S4 proof $T$ we annotate the formulas $A$ in the proof in the following way:

 Enumerate all principal positive families as $p_0, ... ,